RedPitaya/Documentation/appsFeatures/apps-featured/logic/logic.rst

 ====================

-Alongside the Logic analyzer application for maximal performance and protection of your Red Pitaya board the Logic analyzer extension module (Logic Analyzer PRO) is recommended.
+Alongside the Logic analyzer application for maximal performance and protection of your Red Pitaya board the Logic analyzer extension module is recommended.
 Using the LA extension module is straightforward, just plug it on your Red Pitaya and connect the leads to the desired measurement points.

 .. image:: Slika_09_LA.png

-To use the Logic analyzer without the extension module (Logic Analyzer Basic) you need to be more careful in connecting the Logic analyzer probes to the extension connector :ref:`E1 <E1>` on the Red Pitaya board.
+To use the Logic analyzer without the extension module you need to be more careful in connecting the Logic analyzer probes to the extension connector :ref:`E1 <E1>` on the Red Pitaya board.
 The pins used for Logic analyzer board are shown in picture below.